segmentio/segment-docs/src/getting-started/use-cases/guide.md

 This guide will help you navigate through the available use cases and select the one that best aligns with your business goals.

 > info ""
-> You can onboard to Segment with a Use Case if you’re a Business Tier customer.
+> You can onboard to Segment with a use case if you’re a Business Tier customer.

 ## Understanding business goals and use cases